Nadioca/blog/README.md

-# blog
+# Laravel blog sample

-#Just code sample, no .env or db uploaded.
+#Just code, no .env or db uploaded.